simgrid/simgrid/docs/source/Platform_Examples.rst

 meaning that the list of traversed links from A to B is the same as from B to A. Explicitly define non-symmetrical routes if you prefer.

+The last thing you must know on SimGrid platform files is that the root tag must be :ref:`pf_tag_platform`.
+If the ``version`` attribute does not match what SimGrid expects, you will be hinted to use to the ``simgrid_update_xml`` utility to update your file.

 Cluster with a Crossbar
 -----------------------